Best Day Trips from Plano on less than a tank of gasoline

 Located between Texas and Oklahoma is Lake Texoma, where you can have a relaxing or an energy-pumping adventure.

-You pick your experience, and Lake Texoma will give you what you want especially if you are a nature lover and want to escape on a day trip.
+You pick your experience, and Lake Texoma will give you what you want especially if you are a nature lover and want to escape on one of many day trips from Dallas.

 This park has everything you need for a day full of fun, for example, swimming, hiking, horseback riding, fishing, and all the water sports that you can think of for a day trip.

 And, don’t forget to check their Junior Ranger Program so your kids can complete a Junior Ranger Badge.

 We found some great places to stay at Lake Texoma too!